Home | About Us | Available Horses | Assisted Placements | Ambassador Award

 MidAtlantic Horse Rescue

 As soon as the horses enter our program, we start evaluating them under saddle and introduce them to cavaletti and ground rails.
 We will continue their schooling until they are adopted.
 Adoption fees vary, but range up to $2,500 for horses with no restrictions on future use.
+Our adoption fees pay for our program, and are well under market value.
+We stand behind our horses forever, and are always available for support and advice.
+Adoption fees are not negotiable unless a pre-purchase exam reveals some physical issue which will limit future use.
+Sometimes we rescue horses that have physical issues which limit their riding potential-- their fees will reflect that.
+The expenses associated with those limited horses are significantly above their adoption fees.
 If you would like more information on adopting any of our horses, or would like to come see them, please call or email.

 Seriously Considering Adopting?